ThaikoZ/weather-app/README.md

 - **Global Weather Search**: Find weather information for cities worldwide.
 - **7-Day Forecast**: View the weather forecast for the next 7 days.
 - **18-Hour Temperature Chart**: Visualize temperature trends for the next 18 hours.
+- **Responsive Design**: Optimized for both desktop and mobile devices.
-- **User Authentication**: Create an account or login with existing credentials.
+- **TODO: User Authentication**: Create an account or login with existing credentials.
 - **Session Management**: User sessions expire after 30 minutes for security.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Getting Started